benji-cannot-code/fast-vc-linux-benchmark-run-3/tools/bpf/bpftool/Documentation/bpftool-prog.rst

 	-n, --nomount
 		  Do not automatically attempt to mount any virtual file system (such as tracefs or BPF virtual file system) when necessary.

-	-d, --debug
-		  Print all logs available, even debug-level information.
-This includes logs from libbpf as well as from the verifier, when attempting to load programs.

 EXAMPLES
 ========